A 7.7-magnitude earthquake struck off the coast of Indonesia early Wednesday, triggering two tsunamis and injuring several people, officials said.

 Residents in coastal towns fled inland to higher ground just after the quake, according to a local radio station.

-U.S. Geological Survey reported.
+The temblor struck 125 miles from Sibolga, situated on Sumatra, the U.S. Geological Survey reported.
 The quake hit at a depth of 19.3 miles at 5:15 a.m.
 (6:15 p.m.
 ET, Tuesday) said USGS, which downgraded the quake from an earlier magnitude of 7.8.

 Measurements of sea levels indicated that tsunami waves "may have been destructive along coasts near the earthquake epicenter," the Pacific Tsunami Warning Center said.